Tech Guided is supported by readers. If you buy products from links on our site, we may earn a commission. Learn more

 PRICE ON AMAZON »

 *Component prices fluctuate daily.
-Click here to check current pricing.
+Click ‘Price on Amazon’ to see the most-up-to-date price.

 **You’ll need an operating system.
-Windows costs ~$100.
+Windows 11 is free to download but a license costs ~$125.
 However, you can still install Windows for free and it will work indefinitely without activating it—there will just be a watermark at the bottom left of your desktop asking you to activate it.

-With an Intel Core i5-12400F CPU and an NVIDIA RTX 2060 GPU, this is one of the best budget gaming PC builds for ~$700.
+With an AMD Ryzen 5 5600 CPU and an RX 7600 graphics card, this is one of the best budget gaming PC builds for ~$700.
 It is even capable of functioning as an entry-level 4K gaming system (it can run non-demanding games on a 4K monitor).

 The processor/graphics card combination will even meet the required specifications for running the Valve Index or HTC Vive Pro 2—so tethered virtual reality is also doable with this setup.

-Overall, this budget build will offer ideal performance in 1080p gaming and decent performance in 1440P gaming, and it is one of the best options for $700 in 2023.
+Overall, this budget build will offer ideal performance in 1080p gaming and decent performance in 1440P gaming, and it is one of the best options right now for $700.

 Part List for $700 PC Build